-As a long-time friend of Britney Spears, Paris Hilton knows the artist through the highest of highs and lowest of lows.
+As a long-time friend of Britney Spears, Paris Hilton knows the artist through the highs and lowest of lows.
 Appearing on a new episode of iHeartRadio podcast, This Is Paris, the 40-year-old celebrity has rallied once again in support for Spears.
-While Hilton admits she hasn’t watched the explosive new documentary The New York Times Presents: Framing Britney Spears, she says she “can’t imagine being controlled like that.”
+While Hilton admits she hasn’t watched explosive new documentary The New York Times Presents: Framing Britney Spears, she says she “can’t imagine being controlled like that.”

 “I haven’t spoken to her in a few months.
 I haven’t even watched the film yet, because I’ve been so busy,” Hilton said.
 “But I heard it’s just a really sad movie.
 It makes me really feel for her, because she’s such a sweet girl and has such a big heart and I just can’t imagine being controlled like that.
 You know, when you’re an adult and you’ve worked your whole life for building this empire and then just to be treated like a child, it’s just not fair.”

 Speaking with E! presenter Hunter March, Hilton also reflected on the negative press coverage she and Spears experienced at the heights of their careers.